-We are a leading, global manufacturer of capital equipment, including thermal processing and wafer polishing and related consumables used in fabricating semiconductor devices, such as silicon carbide ("SiC") and silicon power devices, analog and discrete devices, electronic assemblies, and light-emitting diodes ("LEDs").
+We are a leading, global manufacturer of capital equipment, including thermal processing consumables and services for semiconductor wafer polishing fabrication and related consumables device packaging.
+Our products are used in fabricating semiconductor devices, such as silicon carbide ("SiC") (SiC) and silicon (Si) power devices, digital and analog devices, power electronic packages, advanced semiconductor packages and discrete devices, electronic assemblies, and light-emitting diodes ("LEDs").
 We sell these products to semiconductor device and module manufacturers worldwide, particularly in Asia, North America and Europe.

-We operate in two reportable segments, based primarily on the industries they serve: (i) Semiconductor and (ii) Material and Substrate.
-In our Semiconductor segment, we supply thermal processing equipment, including solder reflow ovens, horizontal diffusion furnaces, and custom high-temp belt furnaces for use by semiconductor, electronics and electro/mechanical assembly manufacturers.
-Our semiconductor customers are primarily manufacturers of integrated circuits and optoelectronic sensors and discrete ("O-S-D") components used in analog, power and radio frequency ("RF").
-In our Material and Substrate segment, we produce wafer cleaning equipment as well as substrate consumables and chemicals for lapping (fine abrading) and polishing of materials, such as silicon wafers for semiconductor products, sapphire wafers for LED applications, and compound substrates, like SiC wafers, for power device applications.
+We operate in two reportable segments, based primarily on the industries they serve: (i) Semiconductor Thermal Processing Solutions and (ii) Material and Substrate.
+In our Semiconductor segment, we supply Fabrication Solutions.
+Our thermal processing solutions include reflow equipment including solder reflow ovens, horizontal for chip packaging and electronic assembly, diffusion furnaces and custom high-temp belt furnaces for use by used to produce ceramic based power semiconductor electronics packages and electro/mechanical assembly manufacturers. passive electronic components.
+Our semiconductor customers are primarily manufacturers of integrated circuits fabrication solutions include consumables, equipment and optoelectronic sensors services for wafer polishing, cleaning, slicing and discrete ("O-S-D") components used in analog, power and radio frequency ("RF").
+In our Material and Substrate segment, we produce wafer cleaning equipment as well as substrate consumables and chemicals for lapping (fine abrading) and polishing of materials, such as silicon wafers for semiconductor products, sapphire wafers for LED applications, and compound substrates, like SiC wafers, for power device applications. dicing.

-The semiconductor industry is cyclical, but not seasonal, and historically has experienced fluctuations.
+The semiconductor industry is markets we serve are historically cyclical, but not seasonal, with constantly evolving technical requirements and historically has experienced fluctuations. can be subject to tariffs and sourcing restrictions driven by geopolitical tensions.
 Our revenue is impacted by these broad industry trends.